Wedding in Hawaii

 Hawaii Marriage License

-The happy couple must obtain a state license to legitimize their union for a small fee.
+The happy couple must obtain a state license to legitimize their union.
 It is recommended that you apply for your marriage license about a month prior to your ceremony.
 As soon as the license is issued, a ceremony may take place.
 You'll need to have birth certificates and other proof of identification documents, tax information and a few other important documents on hand.
 If you or your partner were previously married, documentation will be required.
 You will sign the document in the presence of a witness, the official license will be mailed to you, and then you will need to have your marriage performer sign the document on your wedding day.

 Hawaii Marriage Certificate